 1. Trailhead

 The only thing you need to get started in Salesforce is to register yourself on “Trailhead” and get started for free!
-Sign up for a new account and voila!
-You have a bunch of ways to start exploring any topic/ roles you want to grow in- just search for what you want.
+Sign up for a new account, and voila!
+You have many ways to begin exploring any topic/role you want to grow in- search of what you want.

-Trailhead quests are an amazing way to earn some great Salesforce goodies to keep yourself motivated and updated.
-You can also help in the community by answering any questions from fellow trailblazers and can participate in the challenges and get rewarded!
+Trailhead quests are a fantastic way to earn some great Salesforce goodies to keep yourself motivated and updated.
+You can also help in the community by answering questions from fellow trailblazers, participating in the challenges, and getting rewarded!

 2. Salesforce Community

-Also, make sure to associate with your local Salesforce Community group- you get the option to join the group under the “Community” tab on the site.
-There are multiple events and talks hosted by these communities to get you up to speed on the technical and functional topics, any new trending topics, updates, new releases, platforms, etc.
+Also, make sure to associate with your local Salesforce Community group- you can join the group under the “Community” tab on the site.
+These communities host multiple events and talks to get you up to speed on the technical and functional topics, any new trending topics, updates, new releases, platforms, etc.

 3. Certifications